Modular forms and K3 surfaces: Obstructions for singular K3 surfaces

 \section{Obstructions for singular K3 surfaces}

 Before continuing our search for singular K3 surfaces over $\Q$, we discuss obstructions to the field of definition.
-These are much milder than for singular abelian surfaces (cf.~Lemma~\ref{Lem:ab}), notably because $H^1(X)$ is trivial for a K3 surface~$X$.
+These are much milder than for singular abelian surfaces, notably because $H^1(X)$ is trivial for a K3 surface~$X$ (cf.~Lemma~\ref{Lem:ab}), so cohomological obstructions are only imposed by $H^2(X)$.
 Moreover, not every singular K3 surface is Kummer although the relation with Kummer surfaces is very close.

 Shioda and Inose showed in \cite{SI} how to produce a singular K3 surface with given transcendental lattice.
 Every singular K3 surface $X$ admits a Nikulin involution such that the quotient is Kummer.
 The resulting picture is often referred to as \emph{\SI\ structure}.
 We sketch it in the following figure.
 Here $A$ and $X$ are chosen with the same transcendental lattice $T(X)=T(A)$, and $T($Km$(A))=T(A)[2]$.